 With self-hosted carts you purchase the license from the cart company then install the software on the server of your choice.
 Even if the company goes out of business, you still own the license and continue to use the software for as long as you want.

 Pros – the biggest benefit to this type of cart is that you own it and you can do anything you want with it.
 The lifetime costs are also much lower.
 They are much more flexible, as you can edit the code and manipulate it any way you want.
 No need to wait for the cart company to develop a new feature when you can just build it yourself.

 Cons – many of these carts require a higher technical knowledge, and may even require a professional to install and customize for you.
 They also have to be PA-DSS compliant in order to accept credit cards online (click here to learn more about PA-DSS compliance).
 Upgrades need to be done by you or your developer and are not automatic like the hosted carts.

 So, which cart?

 There are more than 100 carts out there, so which one do you choose for your business?
 The first thing you need to do is determine what features and functions you will need both for your customer and as the store owner.
 Will you be selling to wholesale customers as well as retail?
 Will you offer free shipping?
 Do you need to integrate your cart with Quickbooks?
 Do you want to send out abandoned cart email reminders?
 Once you have a list of features, go through each of the carts and see which ones have everything you need.
 Also pay attention to which ones are included and which ones cost extra.
 Remember to plan ahead and think about what your business may need 5 years down the road.
 Pick the cart that addresses 75% of your needs and don’t just pick one based on what your friend/family member recommends!

-Below are the top three choices currently available, as well as some to avoid.
+Below are the top four choices currently available, as well as some to avoid.